12 Best Stockholm Syndrome Movies of All Time

 8. Overboard (1987)

-Famous for the rom-com it is considered, the emotional graphs in the movie are like a rollercoaster ride.
+Famous for the rom-com, it is considered that the emotional graphs in the movie are like a rollercoaster ride.
 And, despite that, the four kids never fail to make me laugh for Overboard is more a comedic take on both post-amnesia rich brat and Stockholm Syndrome that leads to her choosing a false pretense for her life over reality (because, who doesn’t want to get rid of the reality that is life).
-Overboard is such a fascinating screenplay, it ought to deserve your time.
+Overboard is such a fascinating screenplay, and it deserves your time.

 Read More: Best Communication Movies of All Time